 Great Smoky Mountains National Park Quarter

-The first quarter to be released in 2014 from the US Mint will be the Great Smoky Mountains National Park Quarter struck as part of the Mint’s America the Beautiful Quarters® Program.
-This strike honors the park in Tennessee and marks the twenty-first out of 56 quarters to be released through this program.
+The first quarter released in 2014 was the Great Smoky Mountains National Park Quarter struck as part of the U.S. Mint’s America the Beautiful Quarters® Program.
+This quarter honors the national park in Tennessee and marks the twenty-first out of 56 to be issued in the series.
+It was released for circulation on January 27, 2014.

-The Mint releases a total of five coins annually in the series which debuted in 2010 with the Hot Springs National Park Quarter.
-In 2021, the final coin in the series will be issued with the Tuskegee Airmen National Historic Site Quarter.
+The U.S. Mint releases a total of five coins annually in the series which debuted in 2010 with the Hot Springs National Park Quarter.
+In 2021, the final quarter in the series will be issued with the Tuskegee Airmen National Historic Site Quarter.
+Each one will honor a national park or other national site in the United States or its territories, plus D.C.

-Final designs for this Great Smoky Mountains National Park Quarter should be unveiled by the Mint in late 2013.
-This will occur after the Treasury Secretary has chosen the final design for the strike based on recommendations from the Mint Director, the United States Commission of Fine Arts, the Citizen’s Coinage Advisory Committee and others.
+Final designs for this Great Smoky Mountains National Park Quarter were revealed by the United States Mint in December 2013.
+It happened after the Treasury Secretary selected it from several design candidates.
+He did so based on recommendations from the U.S. Mint, the United States Commission of Fine Arts, the Citizen’s Coinage Advisory Committee and others.

 Following the release in 2014 of the Great Smoky Mountains National Park Quarter will be four other quarters.
 These include quarters honoring Shenandoah National Park, Arches National Park, Great Sand Dunes National Park and Everglades National Park.